 Other less common symptoms of stroke may include:

-Unfortunately, life and optimum function can be saved in this catastrophic event only by early recognition followed by rapid and adequate treatment, at a centre equipped for stroke with a well-trained stroke team.
+Unfortunately, life and optimum function can be saved in this catastrophic event only by early recognition followed by rapid and adequate treatment, at a center equipped for stroke with a well-trained stroke team.

 It is often a family member or a bystander who calls for help.
 Therefore, please recognize early signs, as it may help a victim in your known circle, or even a bystander.
 Remember, A stroke can happen to anyone at any time.

-Dr. Vikas Gupta is one of the first neurosurgeons in the country with 20 years of experience in leading a stroke team to adapt new scientific methods after worldwide trials* to successfully treat stroke which involves opening up blocked artery in a neurovascular cath lab to open the blocked artery in an ischemic stroke (clot in an artery) called mechanical thrombectomy or block the ruptured brain artery by filling it and blocking it with coils, flow diverters and flow disruptors.
+Dr. Vikas Gupta is leading the stroke team since 20 years now and has been one of the early ones to adapt newer scientific methods after worldwide trials ( to read more refer to N Engl J Med 2015; 372:11-20 “A Randomized Trial of Intraarterial Treatment for Acute Ischemic Stroke” popularly called MR clean trial and many similar trials), to successfully treat the stroke which involves opening up blocked artery in a neurovascular cath lab to open the blocked artery in a ischemic stroke ( clot in artery) called mechanical thrombectomy or block the ruptured brain artery by filling it and blocking it with coils, flow divertors, flow disruptors.

-Dr. Gupta says that when a victim of acute stroke reaches in the window period, he/she is rapidly evaluated and various imaging and brain scans were done using different modalities are employed to decide the appropriate therapy depending on the type of stroke (ischemic or hemorrhagic).
+When a victim of acute stroke reaches in the window period, he/she is rapidly evaluated and various imaging and brain scans done using different modalities are employed to decide the appropriate therapy depending on the type of stroke (ischemic or hemorrhagic).
 The exact site affected is identified along with the blood vessel involved and the severity of the stroke.
-According to these factors and the standard scientific treatment guidelines, the patient is given intravenous thrombolytic (a clot-busting drug given via veins) or mechanical thrombectomy is done by an endovascular surgeon in the Neurovascular Cath lab.
+According to these factors and the standard scientific treatment guidelines, the patient is given intravenous thrombolytics (clot busting drug given via veins) or mechanical thrombectomy is done by an endovascular surgeon in the Neurovascular Cath lab.

 Along with specific treatment, utmost care is taken by the specialized and dedicated team to prevent further damage to the brain by giving neuroprotective medicines, decreasing the increased pressure in brain and brain swelling, preventing seizures and taking care of vital functions like breathing (with help of a ventilator), blood flow across the body, blood pressure, fluid and nutritional needs of the patient.

-Dr. Gupta truly believes that timely treatment is a game-changer in this disease with grave outcomes of probably a life of physical dependence or even death, to very gratifying outcomes.
+Timely treatment is a game changer in this disease with grave outcomes of probably a life of physical dependence or even death, to very gratifying outcomes.

 Time being the key, the patient should reach the right hospital at earliest for the treatment to show optimum results.
 With every minute of delay, outcomes become worse.

-The impact of a stroke depends on part of the brain affected and the amount of damage occurred.
-A team of different specialists including physiotherapists, psychologists, psychiatrists, speech and language therapists, dieticians helps the patient rehabilitate after the stroke.
+Impact of a stroke depends on part of the brain affected and the amount of damage occurred.
+A team of different specialists including Physiotherapists, psychologists, psychiatrists, speech and language therapists, dieticians help the patient rehabilitate after the stroke.